markostam/coursera-scala-2/Week1-for_expns_and_monads/src/README.md

 # For-expressions and Monads

-## Recap Fucntions and Pattern Matching
+## Recap Functions and Pattern Matching

 ### Functions are objects